lolcommits/lolcommits-lolsrv/README.md

 This plugin syncs lolcommits to a remote server.
 After enabling, your next lolcommit will be uploaded, along with all existing lolcommits images that you've already captured.
-This sync is then performed after each commit, only uploading images that have not already been synced.
+Syncing is then performed after each commit, only uploading images that have not already been synced.

 You configure the plugin by setting the base url of the remote server.
 To sync